josechang/sciinfo/README.md

 * Repo owner or admin
 * Other community or team contact

-### Setup Yum  on CentOs 7###
-* Step-1 (Mount the Local Media)

-	Mount the local media like CD, DVD, USB stick or ISO image that contains CentOS 7 / RHEL 7 / SL 7 / OL 7 to your PC.

-* Step-2 (Copy or Extract the Media)

-	You need to copy the data from your physical media to your local PC where the EL distro is installed.
-If you have ISO images of EL based distro to root of filesystem.

-		cd /

-		mkdir localrepo

-	Copy the Local Media to localrepo DIR

-		 cp -rv /media/* /localrepo/

-	Extract the ISO images to the localrepo DIR

-	Open the ISO image in Archive Manger the extract it to localrepo DIR.

-* Step-2 (Remove the Online Repository)

-		rm -rf /etc/yum.repos.d/*

-* Step-3 (Create Local Repository)

-		vim /etc/yum.repos.d/local.repo

-	For CentOS 7

-		[centos7]

-		name=centos7

-		baseurl=file:///localrepo/

-		enabled=1

-		gpgcheck=0

-* Step-4 (Update the local Repository)

-	If you need to add local some packages to the repo you need to add to the db of local repository.

-		 createrepo /localrepo/

-* Step-5 (Enable the Local Repository)

-		 yum clean all

-		 yum repolist all

-		 yum update

-* Step-6 (Test the local repository)

-	Install some package to test the repository

-		yum install gimp -y

 ### Set up git ###

 * Step 1: Check if Git has already been installed in CentOS computer.